 According to the National Institute on Drug Abuse, an addiction is a brain disorder that lasts a long time.
 In recent years, experts have come to the realization that addiction is a disease.
 This makes it similar to other conditions, such as heart disease and cancer.

 Far too often, it’s assumed that members of the Armed Forces are immune to the threat of addiction.
 If anything, they’re actually more at risk.
-Because they endure long hours, dangerous situations, and serious stress, they are very likely to become addicts.
+These individuals are more likely to become addicts because they endure long hours, dangerous situations, and serious stress.
 Frequent injuries add to the risk of addiction for members of the military.

 Alcohol is often the go-to substance of choice for those in the Armed Forces.
-It’s easy for them to obtain, regardless of where they are in the world, in most cases.
-Of course, alcoholism begins by first abusing alcohol.
+In most cases, this substance is easy for them to obtain regardless of where they are in the world.
+Of course, alcoholism begins by abusing alcohol.

 Drinking can seem like a welcome distraction at the end of a long day, or on the weekend.
 For those who are in active combat, alcohol may help them to forget about their stress for a short time.
 It’s a very attractive drug for these reasons.